rahulniraula-zz/vue-table/readme.md

 * Pagination
 * Allows selection of columns for display.
 * Additional Column can be added on the fly, with custom transformer function
+* Selection of columns which are rendered as html through props `html`

 # Props
 The component accepts following props for further customization: